ThunderFly-aerospace/docs/avionics/index.md

 ## Avionics Components

 ThunderFly's avionics system consists of **high-performance hardware** designed to enhance the capabilities of standard unmanned aerial vehicles.
-ThunderFly avionics components are built for seamless integration into existing UAV platforms, ensuring reliable operation in demanding environments where our autogyro sensor carriers usually operate.
+ThunderFly avionics components are built for seamless integration into existing UAV platforms like [PX4](https://px4.io/) or [Ardupilot](https://ardupilot.org/).

-Our devices are specialized to deliver the best performance in atmospheric sensing applications, supporting the whole workflow from precision airspeed and temperature measurements to advanced telemetry and data communication.
-Key offerings include **high-accuracy environmental sensors** for real-time atmospheric data acquisition — all developed and manufactured in Europe to meet rigorous aerospace and research standards.
+The development was originally motivated by the [TF-ATMON](https://docs.thunderfly.cz/instruments/TF-ATMON), which focuses on atmospheric measurements in harsh conditions.
+Therefore solution covers the entire workflow — from sensors and in-flight data acquisition, through data transmission, to final visualization — and this use case shaped the design of our avionics.
+All developed and manufactured in Europe to meet rigorous aerospace and research standards.

+### How to Order

+You can order avionics components in following ways:

+- **Directly from ThunderFly** — use our [Contact us](https://www.thunderfly.cz/contact-us.html) page to request a quotation, check lead times, or discuss bulk pricing.
+- **Online marketplaces**
+  - **[Tindie](https://www.tindie.com/stores/thunderfly/)** — suitable for worldwide orders
+  - **[Lectronz](https://lectronz.com/stores/thunderfly)** — recommended for customers in Europe.

-## Components Pricing
+### Components Pricing

 The following table lists wholesale prices for avionics components for orders up to 50 units.
 For bulk pricing (51+ units), please contact us directly.